juanlux7/Galeria_imagenes_Angular6/README.md

  After that, on the Angular enviroments file you must include your new key and save the changes

-## Herramientas usadas para la elaboracion del proyecto
+## Herramientas usadas para la elaboracion del proyecto - Tools used for the creation of the project

 (Español)